 Program Sales: Since 2017, the program has primarily provided incentives on screw-based LED bulbs.
 While the number of units sold has varied, the mix of products has remained relatively stable.

 Market Share: Market-level sales data for Connecticut and other areas indicate rapid increases in the sales of LEDs.
-LED market share in Connecticut is similar to areas in the nation without programs and is behind that of neighboring states.
+LED market share in Connecticut is similar to areas in the nation without programs and is behind that of neighboring program states.

 Program Units Sales